 Jalo Porkkala studied photography and works in Finland.
-He works in just about every alternative process under the sun.
-Here, everything from anthotypes to ziatypes.
+He works in just about every alternative process under the sun and shows everything from anthotypes to ziatypes.

 From: Pori, Finland.